-Our programs are ideal for libraries, historical societies, garden clubs, docent and volunteering trainings, in addition to assisted living and retirement communities.
+Our programs are ideal for libraries, historical societies, garden clubs, docent and volunteer trainings, in addition to assisted living and retirement communities.

 We have five programs featuring different aspects of the work of "America's Favorite Illustrator," Norman Rockwell.